dahamv/dahamv.github.io/technologies/angular.md

         }
     }
 ```
-Now from the parents HTML template we can pass the people array into customers property in the child componenet.
+Now from the parents HTML template we can pass the people array into customers property in the child componenet. uses the Setter method.
 ```HTML
 <!-- customers is the input property in the child componenet-->
 <app-customers-list [customers]="people"></app-customers-list>